-- Additional calls should be made weekly if there is no contact with the participant (excludes single user pumps) and only messages have been left. - XVII.
+- Additional calls should be made weekly if there is no contact with the participant (excludes single user pumps) and only messages have been left. - XVI.
 The Breastfeeding Equipment Due report (found under VISION Reports, Clinic Services Reports, Breastfeeding Reports) displays the serialized equipment issued to participants.
-This report may be helpful in making follow up counseling calls and for verifying inventories. - XVIII.
+This report may be helpful in making follow up counseling calls and for verifying inventories.

+- XVII.
 The Breastfeeding Equipment Issued report (found under VISION Reports, Clinic Services Reports, Breastfeeding Reports) displays the total number of equipment issued to participants.
-This report may be helpful in determining a utilization rate and for projecting supply orders through the state office. - XIX.
-Inventorying, Orders and Storing Breastfeeding Aids and Equipment.
-Local Breastfeeding Coordinators must inventory each agency's breastfeeding aids and supplies (e.g., breast pump kits) and breastfeeding equipment (e.g., electric breast pumps, single-user pumps) at the end of each month and submit to the Utah State Breastfeeding Coordinator upon request. - a.
-Monthly Breastfeeding Supply Logs and Inventory forms to be used. - b.
+This report may be helpful in determining a utilization rate and for projecting supply orders through the state office. - XVIII.
+Inventorying, Orders and Storing Breastfeeding Aids and Equipment. - a.
+Local Breastfeeding Coordinators must inventory each agency's breastfeeding aids and supplies (e.g., breast pump kits) and breastfeeding equipment (e.g., electric breast pumps, single-user pumps) at the end of each month and submit to the Utah State Breastfeeding Coordinator upon request. - b.
+Monthly Breastfeeding Supply Logs and Inventory forms to be used. - c.
 Local breastfeeding coordinator is responsible for collection of all inventories and for submission to the state within the specified deadline.
-(Agency specific forms provided for biannual inventory submission.) - c.
-Record of the inventories must be kept at the clinic. - d.
-Local breastfeeding coordinator is responsible for these inventory activities for their clinics. - e.
-The Non-Serialized Issuance Report can be used for the tracking of monthly breastfeeding aids and for confirming physical inventories. - XX.
-Local breastfeeding coordinators are responsible for completing or confirming orders for breastfeeding aids/supplies and equipment for all of their clinics.
+(Agency specific forms provided for biannual inventory submission.) - d.
+Record of the inventories must be kept at the clinic. - e.
+Local breastfeeding coordinator is responsible for these inventory activities for their clinics. - f.
+The Non-Serialized Issuance Report can be used for the tracking of monthly breastfeeding aids and for confirming physical inventories. - XIX.
+Local breastfeeding coordinators are responsible for completing or confirming orders for breastfeeding aids/supplies and equipment for all of their clinics. - a.

-- a.
 State breastfeeding coordinator may assist in projection of order. - b.
 Orders should be projected and based on utilization and inventory balances. - c.
 The state will provide a spreadsheet ordering form for agencies to order amounts for aids/supplies and equipment for the agency by the specified deadline. - d.
-Aids/supplies and equipment orders will be sent to the designated agencies and clinics. - e.
-The state will be notified by the local agency that orders were received and verified in a timely manner. - XXI.
-For security, all breastfeeding aids/supplies must be stored in a secure location such as in a locked cabinet, closet, or room.
-Report missing supplies to the state breastfeeding coordinator immediately.
+Aids/supplies and equipment orders will be sent to the designated agencies and clinics.

+- e.
+The state will be notified by the local agency that orders were received and verified in a timely manner. - XX.
+For security, all breastfeeding aids/supplies must be stored in a secure location such as in a locked cabinet, closet, or room. - a.
+All pumps must be tracked and inventories should be performed monthly.
+The local agency breastfeeding coordinator must maintain all inventories on file. - a.b.
+Report missing supplies to the state WIC office breastfeeding coordinator immediately.
 All pumps must be tracked.
 Inventories to be performed monthly.
-The local agency breastfeeding coordinator must maintain all inventories on file. - XXII.
-Any broken, lost, or missing electric pumps must be reported to the state WIC office immediately.
-The state breastfeeding coordinator may assist in replacing damaged pumps or helping retrieve missing pumps through phone calls and letters to the client or to transferring out-of-state WIC clinics. - XXIII.
+The local agency breastfeeding coordinator must maintain all inventories on file. - XXI.
+Any broken, lost, or missing electric pumps must be reported to the state WIC office immediately. - XXI.a.
+The state breastfeeding coordinator may assist in replacing damaged pumps or helping retrieve missing pumps through phone calls and letters to the client or to transferring out-of-state WIC clinics. - XXII.
 Procedures for Hand Breast Pumps. - Hand or manual breast pumps are provided to breastfeeding women at the discretion of the local designated breastfeeding expert, CPA, or senior peer counselor - b.
-A designated breastfeeding expert, CPA, or senior peer counselor may issue a manual pump if she determines a woman would benefit from the pump, if it may enhance her breastfeeding experience or help her continue successful breastfeeding. - c.
-Women who express an interest in pumping and who are motivated to provide their infants with expressed breast milk may be issued a manual pump.
+A designated breastfeeding expert, CPA, or senior peer counselor may issue a manual pump if she determines a woman would benefit from the pump, if it may enhance her breastfeeding experience or help her continue successful breastfeeding. - Women who express an interest in pumping and who are motivated to provide their infants with expressed breast milk may be issued a manual pump. - d.
+Hand pumps may be given for the following reasons: - Women for whom an electric breast pump is indicated, but have no access to an electric pump or electricity.